cloudamqp/lavinmq/README.md

 that value, bind a new queue to the exchange and supply that value as `x-from` for that binding and the new queue would get all messages from that offset.

-## Performance

-A single c5.large EC2 instance, with a 2 TB ST1 EBS drive (XFS formatted), can sustain about 250.000 messages/s (16 byte msg body, single queue, single producer, single consumer).
-A single producer can push 550.000 msgs/s and if there's no producers consumers can receive 730.000 msgs/s.
-When the message size is 1MB the instance's network speed becomes the bottleneck at 10 Gbit/s.
-When the OS disk cache is full the EBS performance becomes the bottleneck, at about 500 MB/s.

-Enqueueing 10 million messages only uses 80MB RAM.
-8000
-connection uses only about 400 MB RAM.
-Declaring 100.000 queues uses about 100 MB RAM.
-About 1.600 bindings per second can be made to non-durable queues, and about 1000 bindings/second to durable queues.

 ## Installation